greenarmor/bamboo/README.md

 workers, and static file handling live in `etc/server.php`, maintaining the prescribed `etc/` hierarchy for runtime settings.
-The `docs/OpenSwoole-Compat-and-Fixes.md` guide documents compatibility fixes and setup steps required to run Bamboo v0.2 on PHP 8.3 with OpenSwoole 25.x.
+The `docs/OpenSwoole-Compat-and-Fixes.md` guide documents compatibility fixes and setup steps required to run Bamboo v0.2 on PHP 8.4 with OpenSwoole 25.x rebuilt against the newer PHP runtime.

 ## Roadmap